Tenderly/tenderly-rabby-transaction-preview/README.md

 ## NFT Purchase on Joepegs

-The images below show a successful purchase of several NFTs with asset changes and a detailed breakdown of the transaction.
+The image below shows a successful purchase of several NFTs with asset changes and a detailed breakdown of the transaction.

 <img width="400" alt="image" src="https://github.com/Tenderly/tenderly-rabby-transaction-preview/assets/26412515/f48e335e-6ffb-4ce5-b6e7-2e022eb1b058">